kobydj/startup/README.md

 For this deliverable I built out the structure of my application using HTML.

 - **HTML pages** - I have included 4 pages, a login page, a page where you can view the plants which you have added to your garden, an info page that that shows you weather and plant info and an about page with a cute picture and explanation.
 - **Links** - The loggin page links automatically to the garden page and each plant in the garden page links to the plant info page.
+There is also a link from the info page to get back to the grden page.
 Ive also included links to all pages in the header and a link to my github in the footer.
 - **Text** - the plant and weather information is represented textually.
 - **Images** - I have included clip art images of plants and an inspirational picture on the about page.
 - **DB/Login** -  Input boxes for a username and password with a submit button.
 All the information about the specific plants will be pulled from the database.